 For many, addiction is about escaping pain–physical or emotional.
 Yet for others, their addiction is all about filling a sense of emptiness that exists in their lives.
 These “existential crises” can be a result of retirement, divorce, illness, a death in the family…or merely a sense purposelessness that leads to a life adrift and devoid of meaning.
 These are very often the conditions that lead to an endless cycle of self-medicating to fill the void of meaning and purpose that has developed.

 At Omega Recovery, we do a thorough assessment to get to the underlying causes of the addiction or the psychological distress.
 If a sense of emptiness is the culprit, then beginning to work with a thoughtful clinician to find meaning and purpose in one’s life is the solution.
-We use Viktor Frankl’s “Logotherapy” to help the drifting and lost Omega Recovery client find their purpose and their passion in their lives.
+We use Viktor Frankl’s “Logotherapy” to help drifting and lost Omega Recovery clients find their purpose and passion in their lives.
 Once a person is aligned with a sense of purpose, very often the desire to drink and self-medicate dissipates entirely.